LeHaine/kt-ldtk-api/README.md

 # About
 **!!
 This project is currently in development and should not be used yet !!**

-This is a Kotlin JVM API (Java API and annontation processing planned) to parse and load **LDtk project** files.
+This is a Kotlin and Java API to parse and load **LDtk project** files.

 This library can be used for any JVM game engine/framework.
 It features a separate LibGDX module for easy rendering.

 [LDtk official website](https://ldtk.io/)

 ## Features
-- **Annotation processing**: Adding a simple annontation will allow fully generated typesafe code to be used within your game.
+- **Annotation processing**: Adding a simple annotation will allow fully generated typesafe code to be used within your game.
 - **Compile time code gen**: When using the annotation processor, the project code will be generated at compile time and available right away.
 - **LibGDX Module**: Are you using LibGDX as a game framework?
 Use this module to easily render the loaded LDtk files.
 - **Extremely simple**: Parsing and loading a file is extremely easy in just a few lines of code